tc39/how-we-work/how-to-participate-in-meetings.md

 _How to use_:

-When the meeting starts, a link to the tcq meeting will be added to the delegates IRC channel topic.
+When the meeting starts, a link to the tcq meeting will be added to the delegates Matrix channel topic.
 At the top you will see "Agenda" and "Queue".

+These links (and more helpful information) are also available on the pinned Reflector issue for the given plenary.

 If you are interested in knowing what is coming up, you can take a look at the agenda page.
 However this is more useful for chairs, who can add agenda topics that are coming up next, and their